dekarrin/ictiobus/docs/ictcc.md

         diagnostics binary specified with --diag.

     --preserve-bin-source
-        Do not delete source files that are generated for the purpose of producing a binary (simulation or diagnostics) even if the binary is successfully built.
+        Do not delete source files that are generated in the process of producing a binary (simulation or diagnostics), even if the binary is successfully built.

     -P, --preproc